cyanskies/another-toml-cpp/README.md

 `get_value` will throw exceptions if the key is missing or if the value cannot be converted into the desired type.

-We can iterate over a nodes children to extract arrays
+We can iterate over a nodes children to extract arrays.

 	auto ports_key = database.find_child("ports");
 	auto ports_array = port_key.get_first_child();